MD-MAROOF/Travel-Application-NOMADIFY/README.md

 This is a travel website created by me.
 This design of this website is inspired by Airbnb.
 I have built it using MERN stack.

 This has been completed.
 You can definitely view it.
-Working : https://travel-application-nomadify.onrender.com/listings
+Live Link: https://travel-application-nomadify.onrender.com/listings